 Dental caries (tooth decay or cavities) are caused by bacteria from certain foods that produce acids and damage teeth.
 Children with cerebral palsy are more likely to develop dental caries.

-This is especially true when cerebral palsy symptoms are more severe, causing greater challenges with brushing the teeth.
+This is especially true when cerebral palsy symptoms are more severe, making toothbrushing more challenging.

 Difficulty Swallowing

-Dysphagia, or difficulty swallowing, is common in cerebral palsy patients.
+Dysphagia, or difficulty swallowing, is common among patients with cerebral palsy.
 This can cause food to stay in the mouth longer than it should, increasing the risk of tooth decay.

 Additionally, cerebral palsy patients on a semi-soft diet may run into problems with food sticking to their teeth and not getting swallowed.